lholliger/bytebeam/README.md

         - is there an easy way to do key exchange without both people needing the client?
     - Allow for decryption using built-in tools when downloading using openssl and curl
 - [ ] Hold client state in some config instead of needing envionment variables for all usage
+- [ ] Move server as a feature to remove unneeded features for those only using the client